Latest update: 10/8/2025

 Shoot

-Receiving unit rolls number of saves equal to hits using their save value, adding or subtracting any modifiers.
+The targeted unit rolls the number of saves equal to the successful hits using their save value.

 Receiving unit takes damage equal to the value of each shot on the attacking unit’s card.

 Add damage to the unit, if it exceeds the wounds value the unit is removed from play.
+The unit will keep this damage moving forward through the game.

 Units cannot shoot if they are engaged in combat unless a special rule negates this.